Gov. Edwards tells Pardon Board to consider clemency for death row inmates

 Letter to the Board by KALB DIGITAL on Scribd

-The following are statements from Louisiana Conservatives Concerned About the Death Penalty, the Archbishop of New Orleans, the leader of the Capital Appeals Project, and the co-Founder of The Innocence Project.
+The following are statements from Attorney General Jeff Landry, Louisiana Conservatives Concerned About the Death Penalty, the Archbishop of New Orleans, the leader of the Capital Appeals Project, and the co-founder of The Innocence Project.

 Statement by E. King Alexander, Louisiana Conservatives Concerned About the Death Penalty: